 Note – The Command Prompt also lets you view the current memory dump file.
 Just open Command Prompt as Administrator and run the following command-line –

 wmic RECOVEROS get DebugInfoType

 Types of Memory Dump Files

-It is important to know the types after finding Dump File Location Windows 10 –
+It is important to know the types after finding Dump File Location Windows 11 or 10 –

 Small memory dump – It is the type that contains a minimal amount of details.
 Basically, the file includes the stop code, list of device drivers, parameters.
 Furthermore, it also contains the current process and informs which kernel thread or process crashed.